Kong/kongponents/docs/components/table-view.md

 ### Cell Events

-`@cell:{event}` - returns the `Event`, the cell value, and the type. `cell-click` event is emitted whenever a cell is clicked and the cell click event handler is fired, returns the cell `data`.
+`@cell:{event}` - returns the `Event`, the cell value, and the type. `cell-click` event is emitted whenever a cell is clicked and the cell click event handler is emitted, returns the cell `data`.

 <KComponent v-slot="{ data }" :data="{ cellClickEnabled: true }">
   <div class="vertical-container">